 I used several methods to perform a strategic analysis of our product portfolio.
-Product life cycle analysis, product portfolio analysis, and positioning analysis will be discussed.
+Product life cycle, portfolio, and positioning analysis will be discussed.
 It will explain the information used to analyze product performance and identify strategy options.

 Products, like people, move through life cycles.
 The product type or a variant of interest should correspond to a defined market need.
 Life cycle analysis can also focus on a market segment within a product market.

-The product life cycle portrays the sales history of a typical product by following an S-shaped curve.
+The product life cycle portrays the sales history of a specific product by following an S-shaped curve.
 The curve is typically divided into four stages: introduction, growth, maturity, and decline.

 - Growth Stage.
 This stage shows rapid market acceptance and profit improvement.